Drug & Alcohol Policy and Procedure

-The school does not condone the inappropriate use of drugs.
-All members of the school community (pupils, parents, staff and governors) should uphold this value by their actions and teachings.
+The School does not condone the inappropriate use of drugs.
+All members of the school community (pupils, parents, staff and governors) should convey this value by their action and teachings.

-In terms of the code of conduct, pupils are not permitted to:
+In terms of the Code of Conduct, pupils are not permitted:

-- use solvents, inhalants and/or other chemical agents inappropriately
+- the inappropriate use of solvents, inhalants and/or other chemical agents,

-- be under the influence of alcohol and/or other drugs
+- to be under the influence of alcohol and/or other drugs,

-The school strives to serve the pupils and community in partnership with the parents/guardians.
-The approach to drug related issues is supportive and restorative rather than punitive (without denying the provisions of the code of conduct).
-The school recognises that a wide variety of addictive drugs are available in the community and that our pupils are exposed to these substances through many channels.
+The School strives to serve the pupils and community in partnership with the parents/guardians.
+The approach to drug-related issues is supportive and restorative rather than punitive (without denying the provisions of the Code of Conduct).
+The School recognizes that a wide variety of addictive drugs is available in the community and that our pupils are exposed to these substances through many channels.
 The pupils are vulnerable to drug abuse and should be equipped to deal with the problem.

 Drug dependence is acknowledged to be a primary, chronic and progressive illness.
-The school will attempt to support pupils who need help in ending their dependence upon drugs and thus protect their school careers.
-Where the pupils and parents do not wish to accept the help offered to them, the school will have no choice but to apply the code of conduct and take whatever action is deemed necessary, including suspension with a view to expulsion.
+The School will therefore attempt to support pupils who need help in ending their dependence upon drugs and thus protect their school careers.
+Where the pupils and parents do not wish to accept the help offered to them the School will have no choice but to apply the Code of Conduct and take whatever action is deemed necessary, including suspension with a view to expulsion.

-Where a staff member in authority reasonably suspects that a pupil has drugs in his/her possession, the pupil’s person and locker may be searched by the staff member or an appointed nominee.
-Such a search should occur in the presence of the pupil concerned, together with a person of the pupil’s choice who is readily available as a support, and a second adult witness.
+Where a staff member in authority reasonably suspects that a pupil has a drug in his or her possession, the pupil’s person and locker may be searched by the staff member or an appointed nominee.
+Such a search should occur in the presence of the pupil concerned, a person of the pupil’s choice who is readily available as a support, and a second adult witness.

-Where a staff member in authority reasonably suspects that a pupil is under the influence of a drug, the pupil may immediately be sent to an appointed nominee for screening.
-Pupils guilty of smoking offences will also be screened.
-The intention is to identify a young person who may be moving into addiction, not to victimise pupils.
+Where a staff member in authority reasonably suspects that a pupil is under the influence of a drug the pupil may immediately be sent to an appointed nominee for screening.
+Pupils guilty of smoking offenses will also be screened.
+The intention is to identify a young person who may be moving into addiction, not to victimize pupils.